7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 Advertisement

 Sadly, not everyone does this.
-Some people waste their lives trying to sabotage their exes' lives, which only hurts the children in the long run and gives these jerks bad karma for their hurtful actions.
+Some people waste their lives trying to sabotage their exes' lives, out of revenge for the way in which they've been hurt.
+This only hurts the children in the long run and gives these jerks bad karma for their hurtful actions.

-1. You blame your kids' mother or father by using the word "your" with disdain
+1. They blame the kids' mother or father by using the word "your" with disdain

 Parents who like to use their kids as pawns in the (unfortunately) popular game of divorce like to say things to their children like, "Oh your mother said that, did she?"
 Or, "Your father never does X or Y."